MultiQC/MultiQC/README.md

 For more detailed instructions, run `multiqc -h` or see the [documentation](http://multiqc.info/docs/#running-multiqc).

+## Development

+MultiQC has been written in a way to make extension and customisation as easy as possible.
+The documentation has a large section describing how to [code with MultiQC](https://multiqc.info/docs/#coding-with-multiqc) and you can find an example plugin at [https://github.com/MultiQC/example-plugin](https://github.com/MultiQC/example-plugin).

+Pull-requests for fixes and additions are very welcome.
+Please see the [contributing notes](https://github.com/ewels/MultiQC/blob/master/.github/CONTRIBUTING.md) for more information about how the process works.

 ## Citation
 Please consider citing MultiQC if you use it in your analysis.